xwiki/xwiki-docker-build/README.md

 * VNC Server
 * Docker Client (to run our Docker-based tests)
 * Recent Java 8 version (Amazon Corretto)
-* Firefox 32.0.1 (for running our Selenium-2 based functional tests)
+* Firefox 32.0.1 (for running our Selenium-2 based functional tests) + newer version of Firefox (for running our Selenium-3 based functional tests that are not yet Docker tests)

 This image is built automatically by [Dockerhub](https://hub.docker.com/r/xwiki/xwiki-jenkins-slave).